Secundina’s Beef

 In particular, the third daughter, 千枝子 (Chieko), a moga (モガ—modern girl) has a personality completely opposite her older sisters’ and dances in a revue.
 The character is portrayed by 梅園 龍子 (Umezono Ryūko), who was actually a dancer in the inaugural performance of Asakusa-based actor, singer, and comedian Enomoto Kenichi’s (榎本 健一) Second Casino Folies (第2次カジノ・フォーリー).
 She then worked with the Pioneer Quintet Dance Company (パイオニヤ・クインテット舞踊団) and Masuda Takashi’s Trio Dance Company (益田隆のトリオ舞踊団) before switching to film acting, where Three Sisters with Maiden Hearts was her debut.⁸

-This, coincidentally, brings us to the next topic I plan to explore.
+This coincidentally brings us to the next topic I plan to explore.
 Just as film was a unique experience in Taishō Japan, seen particularly in Asakusa, revue, generally termed Asakusa Opera, was a thing unto itself.

 Read subsequent articles in the Taishō series